 Wild rice is high in protein

-Wild rice has around twice as much protein as brown or white rice, and some varieties like Black Jumbo Wild Rice have almost 3x as much protein than other rice varieties, making it ideal for people who are looking to add a bit more plant-based protein into their diet.
+Wild rice has around twice as much protein as brown or white rice, and some varieties like black jumbo wild rice have almost 3x as much protein as other rice varieties, making it ideal for people who are looking to add a bit more plant-based protein into their diet.

 Wild rice is a good source of antioxidants

 And lastly, wild rice has antioxidants that protect against aging, and they have way more of these than their white rice cousins [*].

 Antioxidants are substances that possibly protect your cells from free radicals.
 Free radicals have been linked to heart disease, cancer, and other diseases [*].
 They are the molecules produced when your body breaks down food or that comes from harmful sources like tobacco or radiation.

 Yes!
 While there have been traces of heavy metals found in wild rice in the U.S. and can sometimes be contaminated with ergot (a type of toxic fungus), as long as you eat a varied diet you have nothing to worry about [*].